opendatahub-io/model-registry-operator/README.md

 To disable Istio Gateway creation, create a kustomize overlay that removes the `gateway` yaml section in model registry custom resource or manually edit a sample yaml and it's corresponding `replacements.yaml` helper.

 ##### Enable Namespace Istio Injection
-If using upstream Istio (i.e. not OpenShift ServiceMesh), enable Istio proxy injection in your test namespace by using the command:
+If using upstream Istio (i.e. not OpenShift Service Mesh), enable Istio proxy injection in your test namespace by using the command:

 ```shell
 kubectl label namespace <namespace> istio-injection=enabled --overwrite
 ```

-If using OpenShift ServiceMesh, enable it by adding the namespace to the control plane (e.g. ODH Istio control plane `data-science-smcp` below) by using the command:
+If using OpenShift Service Mesh, enable it by adding the namespace to the control plane (e.g. ODH Istio control plane `data-science-smcp` below) by using the command:

 ```shell
 kubectl apply -f -<<EOF